 From our student tenants, we ask for a deposit of £300.00 per person, or the equivalent of a month’s rent if your new home is a one bed property.

 As with most tenancies in the UK, rent is always paid in advance, whether paid monthly, or as with our student tenants, quarterly.
 By the first day of your new tenancy, the first payment of rent will need to be cleared into our account.
-This can be paid via a variety of methods including credit/debit card (charges apply for credit card payment's 3%), bank/internet transfer, cheque or cash.
+This can be paid via a variety of methods including credit/debit card (charges apply for credit card payment's 3%), bank/internet transfer or cash (i'm afraid we don't accept cheques).
 If organised early enough, this first payment could also be arranged via a Standing Order Mandate.

 Around 35% of our tenants sign for a further tenancy with Redbrick, in this instance we ask for a further £25 per tenant.
 This is to cover for drawing up a new contract, collecting new guarantors where applicable and setting up new standing orders.
 If a tenant is given the go-ahead to go onto a rolling contract then we don’t charge a re-sign fee because the work generated is minimal.